 The town Ayer Hitam in Penang has not changed its name to Air Hitam but other place names had to adapt to the standardised spelling.
 Trengganu became Terengganu for example.
 Adding an additional 'e' which is never pronounced seems an odd thing to do but then languages are never straightforward.

 The old Jawi script, based on Arabic, is less commonly used these days.
 Malaysia switched from Jawi to romanised script in the 1950s when Indonesia did likewise.
 The Jawi alphabet will be familiar to Arabic readers, the only differences being the addition of six characters which are not found in Arabic such as the cha, va, pa, ga, nga, and nya sounds.

 Although most Malaysians speak some English, and many are completely fluent, foreigners living in Malaysia should make an effort to pick up a bit of the local language.

 Compared to some Asian languages it is not that hard and these days there are plenty of free online resources where you can obtain an introduction to the language.
-Here is an example of a basic online course.

 One Malay conversation book on sale in all good bookshops contains useful phrases like this: